 Workflow: How to Combine These Free Tools

-1. Initial diagnosis — Start with Google Search Console to check for manual actions, security alerts, and major crawl errors.
+- Initial diagnosis — Start with Google Search Console to check for manual actions, security alerts, and major crawl errors.

-2. Technical audit — Crawl your site with Screaming Frog to find broken links, duplicate content, and metadata issues.
+- Technical audit — Crawl your site with Screaming Frog to find broken links, duplicate content, and metadata issues.

-4. Competitive and keyword research — Use Ahrefs free tools, Semrush samplers, and Ubersuggest to discover keyword opportunities and backlink gaps.
+- Competitive and keyword research — Use Ahrefs free tools, Semrush samplers, and Ubersuggest to discover keyword opportunities and backlink gaps.

-5. On‑page checks — Use MozBar to quickly evaluate SERP competitors and on‑page elements.
+- On-page checks — Use MozBar to quickly evaluate SERP competitors and on-page elements.

-6. Engagement and conversion — Embed interactive tools like the Mortgage Calculator or the Business Valuation Estimator to capture leads and provide real value.
+- Engagement and conversion — Embed interactive tools like the Mortgage Calculator or the Business Valuation Estimator to capture leads and provide real value.

 This layered approach ensures you cover indexing, technical health, speed, content strategy, and conversion without a large software budget.
+Link research findings to your content calendar and internal topic clusters such as service pages and blog posts so optimizations flow into published assets.

 Measuring Business Impact